by Shirley Paulson

-Shirley Paulson is president of the East-Central Synod of Wisconsin women’s organization.
+Shirley Paulson is the former president of the East-Central Synod of Wisconsin women’s organization.

 Feature photo: Women from the East-Central Synod of Wisconsin who attended Human Trafficking Advocacy Day in Washington, D.C., are (l-r) Nancy Becker-Nagan, Gloria Jaeger, Shirley Paulson, Phyllis Christie, Wanda Fischer, Pam Schuelke